The Human Condition

 more than bureaucrats or academic apparatchiks.
 They are politically astute and carry around an

-espouse and foster to show they are not entirely uncaring.
+espouse and foster to show they are socially concerned.
 If

 something like the EU ever does tend to prevail, they can always say, “Oh yes, I looked into that